Grigoriy Yablonsky: The extended principle of detailed balance

-the convex hull of empty set is empty.)
+the convex hull of an empty set is empty.)

-The extended principle of detailed balance gives an ultimate and complete answer to the following problem: How to throw away some reverse reactions without violation of thermodynamics and microscopic reversibility?
-The answer is: the convex hull of the stoichiometric vectors of the irreversible reactions should not intersect with the linear span of the stoichiometric vectors of the reversible reactions and the reaction rate constants of the remained reversible reactions should satisfy the Wegscheider identities.
+The extended principle of detailed balance gives an ultimate and complete answer to the following problem: how to throw away some reverse reactions without violating thermodynamics and microscopic reversibility?
+The answer is that the convex hull of the stoichiometric vectors of the irreversible reactions should not intersect with the linear span of the stoichiometric vectors of the reversible reactions, and the reaction rate constants of the remaining reversible reactions should satisfy the Wegscheider identities.

 Career

-From 1997 to 2007, Yablonsky was in the department of energy, environmental and chemical engineering at Washington University in St. Louis as a research associate professor.
-Since 2007, Yablonsky became an associate professor at Saint Louis University's Parks College of Engineering, Aviation and Technology, as well as in the department of chemistry.
+From 1997 to 2007, Yablonsky was a research associate professor in the department of energy, environmental, and chemical engineering at the McKelvey School of Engineering at Washington University in St. Louis.
+Since 2007, Yablonsky has been an associate professor at Saint Louis University's Parks College of Engineering, Aviation, and Technology as well as in the department of chemistry.

-During his career, Yablonsky has organised many conferences and workshops at national and international levels.
-He is always in the centre of interdisciplinary dialogue between mathematicians, chemists, physicists and chemical engineers.
+During his career, Yablonsky has organized many conferences and workshops at national and international levels.
+Yablonsky frequently participates in interdisciplinary dialogues involving mathematicians, chemists, physicists, and chemical engineers.

 Yablonsky was selected in 2013 for the James B. Eads Award, which recognizes a distinguished individual for outstanding achievement in engineering or technology.